 In their view, the relative power of these constituencies will tend to differ across museum types.
-Free standing non-profit museums will generally be the most oriented towards the interests of their donors.
-Although, as the model suggests, this orientation will probably decline as the wealth of the museum rises.
-University museums are likely to be most free from donors or any other concerns.
+Free-standing nonprofit museums will generally be the most oriented toward the interests of their donors.
+As the model suggests, though, this orientation will probably decline as the wealth of the museum rises.
+University museums are likely to be the most free from donors or any other concerns.
 Their managers will be beholden to the managers of the university, not to donors.
 Finally, public museums will have the most obligation to serve the voting public.
-As such, Goetzmann and Oster predict that university museums will serve their donors and public museums will charge low entrance fees and try to attract large audiences.
+As such, Goetzmann and Oster predict that university museums will be most engaged in connoisseurship activities, free-standing nonprofits will serve their donors, and public museums will charge low entrance fees and try to attract large audiences.

 They are able to test this prediction using attendance data.
 They find that collection size and location influences attendance, but governance also matters.
 Public museums have significantly higher attendance levels than their private competitors.
-Free standing nonprofits have the next highest attendance levels and university museums have the least attendance.
-This exactly fits a model where university museums are the least oriented towards customers (and the most towards their elite workers) and public museums are the most customer oriented.
+Free-standing nonprofits have the next highest attendance levels, and university museums have the least attendance.
+This exactly fits a model where university museums are the least oriented toward customers (and the most toward their elite workers) and public museums are the most customer oriented.

-Importantly though, they also find that the attendance elasticity with respect to the value of the museum collection is far less than one (about .26) across the entire sample.
-Perhaps this should be compared with an expected benchmark elasticity of one-twice as many paintings, twice as many visitors.
-The model predicts that richer museums will be less oriented towards the public (and more towards workers).
-As such, we should expect attendance to rise with size of collection far less than one-to-one because the richer museums are less oriented towards catering to the public and more oriented towards the interests of their curators.
+Importantly, they also find that the attendance elasticity with respect to the value of the museum collection is far less than 1 (about 0.26) across the entire sample.
+Perhaps this should be compared with an expected benchmark elasticity of 1-twice as many paintings, twice as many visitors.
+The model predicts that richer museums will be less oriented toward the public (and more toward workers).
+As such, we should expect attendance to rise with size of collection far less than one-to-one because the richer museums are less oriented toward catering to the public and more oriented toward the interests of their curators.

 Interestingly, the university museums appear to have found an alternative source of funding that relies on their connoisseurship-traveling shows.
-While the real blockbusters are the product of wealthy free standing non-profits with the most important pieces, university museums appear to have a disproportionate share of the mid-level shows that are designed around important artistic themes.
-These shows are generally intensive in the time and interests of the curators who design them.
+While the real blockbusters are the product of wealthy freestanding nonprofits with the most important pieces, university museums appear to have a disproportionate share of the midlevel shows that are designed around important artistic themes.
+These shows are generally time intensive and serve the interests of the curators who design them.
 As such, we should probably not be surprised that it is the university museums that specialize in them.

-The next two essays examine different forms of "commercialism" in non-profits.
-Jason Barro looks at the rise of hospital advertising over the last 10 years.
+The next two chapters examine different forms of "commercialism" in nonprofits.
+Barro looks at the rise of hospital advertising over the last ten years.
 There has been a striking rise in this particularly commercial form of activity among hospitals since the early 1980s.
 This rise appears to go against traditional medical biases against advertising, and it represents a striking, new attempt of hospitals to reach out to consumers.

-The model, discussed above, suggests that this type of commercialism might tend to show up when hospitals are in trouble financially, but this is not what Barro finds.
-Indeed, it is the wealthiest, teaching hospitals.
+The model, discussed above, suggests that this type of commercialism might tend to show up when hospitals are in trouble financially, but this is not what Barro finds-instead, it is the wealthiest, teaching hospitals.
 In particular, these hospitals are advertising in markets with big HMOs.
 It seems that this is meant to increase their bargaining power vis-à-vis HMOs.
-Thus, hospitals that do have high quality doctors and facilities are trying to market themselves directly to consumers to eliminate some of the monopsony power held by large HMOs.
+Thus, hospitals that do have high-quality doctors and facilities are trying to market themselves directly to consumers to eliminate some of the monopsony power held by large HMOs.